nicdeluc/pet-breed-classifier/README.md

 The goal of this project was to build a reliable image classifier and, more importantly, to implement a professional MLOps workflow around it.
 The process involved fine-tuning a pre-trained ResNet-34 model on the Oxford-IIIT Pet Dataset, systematically searching for optimal hyperparameters, and finally, packaging the resulting model into a portable and user-friendly web application.

 The fine-tuning is performed in 2 stages.
-First, the last layer (fully-connected) of the ResNet-34 is replaced by one with output dimension of 37, matching the number of classes of our dataset, with a dropaout layer preceding it.
+First, the last layer (fully-connected) of the ResNet-34 is replaced by one with output dimension of 37, matching the number of classes of our dataset, with a dropout layer preceding it.
 Then, this layer is trained on the dataset, leaving the rest frozen.
 Afterwards, the full model is trained on the dataset.

 ### Key Features
 * **Hyperparameter Tuning:** A Bayesian sweep was conducted using Weights & Biases to find the optimal learning rates, dropout probability, and weight decay.